Web App Security Testing: A Practical Guide for 2026

 | 0-RTT resumption | No | Yes (with replay caveats) |

-Certificate Types
+Certificate validation

-HTTP Security Headers
+Phase 5: Security Headers

-Security headers are response headers that tell the browser how to behave.
-They cost nothing to deploy — a few lines in your web server config — and they block entire categories of attacks.
-Despite this, most websites ship zero security headers.
-Our scanner checks seven of them.
-Here is what each one does and why it matters.
+Security headers are response headers that instruct the browser how to behave.
+They cost nothing to deploy — a few lines in your web server config — and they block entire attack categories.
+Despite this, our scans show that the majority of sites ship zero security headers.
+If your web app security testing reveals missing headers, fix them before anything else.
+For configuration examples and Nginx/Apache snippets, see What Are HTTP Security Headers and Why They Matter.

 Content-Security-Policy (CSP)

-Content-Security-Policy: default-src 'self'; script-src 'self' https://cdn.example.com; style-src 'self' 'unsafe-inline'; img-src 'self' data:; object-src 'none'; base-uri 'self'; frame-ancestors 'none'The key directives: default-src sets the fallback, script-src controls JavaScript origins, object-src 'none' kills Flash and Java embeds, and frame-ancestors 'none' replaces X-Frame-Options for modern browsers.
+Content-Security-Policy: default-src 'self'; script-src 'self' https://cdn.example.com; style-src 'self' 'unsafe-inline'; img-src 'self' data:; object-src 'none'; base-uri 'self'; frame-ancestors 'none'Key directives: default-src sets the fallback, script-src controls JavaScript origins, object-src 'none' kills plugin embeds, and frame-ancestors 'none' replaces X-Frame-Options for modern browsers.
 Avoid 'unsafe-inline'for scripts — use nonces or hashes instead.
-The full spec is at MDN: Content-Security-Policy.
+Full spec: MDN: Content-Security-Policy.

 Strict-Transport-Security (HSTS)

-Strict-Transport-Security: max-age=63072000; includeSubDomains; preloadmax-age is in seconds — 63072000 is two years. includeSubDomains applies to all subdomains. preload lets you submit your domain to the HSTS preload list, which is hardcoded into browsers.
+Strict-Transport-Security: max-age=63072000; includeSubDomains; preloadmax-age is in seconds — 63072000 is two years. includeSubDomains applies to all subdomains. preload lets you submit your domain to the HSTS preload list, hardcoded into browsers.
 Once preloaded, there is no first-visit vulnerability.
 Defined in RFC 6797.

 X-Frame-Options